vanbanTruong/Fairness-in-Large-Language-Models/papers/README.md

 **Disclaimer: We may have missed some relevant papers in the list.
-If you have suggestions or want to add papers, please submit a pull request or email us—your contributions are greatly appreciated!**
+If you have suggestions or want to add papers, please submit a pull request or email us, your contributions are greatly appreciated!**

 ---
 ### 📚 **Contents**